Athletics: Nervous Gatlin ready for 150m debut in South Africa

 They chat frequently and both attended the University of Tennessee where they were multiple collegiate champions.

-“He’s amazing when it comes to his transition,” said Gatlin.“He’s strong, he’s focused and there is something that you see in him that you don’t see in a lot of other athletes.
+“He’s amazing when it comes to his transition,” said Gatlin.
+“He’s strong, he’s focused and there is something that you see in him that you don’t see in a lot of other athletes.
 It’s that hunger to be the best.

 “When he comes across the line even if he wins a round, you can look at the disappointment on his face because he didn’t run as fast as he wanted to.